piotrkowalczyk53/ObjectOrientedProgramming2/Lab2/README.md

-#Task 2
+# Task 2
-This task focused on using Java documentation to find useful functions
+This task focused on using Java documentation to find needed functionalities